php-fig/fig-standards/proposed/config-meta.md

 * It's not a goal to validate the configuration option values.

 ## 4. History
-Before submitting the Config PSR to the PHP-FIG, the interfaces was first proposed in a project named [interop-config](https://github.com/sandrokeil/interop-config).
+Before submitting the Config PSR to the PHP-FIG, the interfaces were first proposed in a project named [interop-config](https://github.com/sandrokeil/interop-config).

-The goal of the project was to provide a test-bed for implementing the interfaces and implementation and to pave the way for the Config PSR.
+The goal of the project was to provide a test-bed for implementing the interfaces and to pave the way for the Config PSR.

 ## 5. Interfaces
-There are six interfaces and some interfaces extends from another interface to ensure the uniform configuration structure.
-If you confused about the naming of the interfaces or methods, note that I have used the Domain Driven Design approach.
+This specification defines four interfaces.
+The naming of the interfaces and methods follows the Domain-Driven Design approach.

 ### 5.1 RequiresConfig
 This is the main interface and describes the default configuration structure.
-Since we have Composer more and more libraries can be combined to create individual projects.
+Since we have Composer, more and more libraries can be combined to create individual projects.
 So it is only logical to start the configuration structure with a `vendorName`.
 A vendor has multiple packages so the next structure depth is `packageName`.